SafiaKhouja/MSIA423-Khouja-DessertFlavorEvaluator/README.md

     - My primary dataset of 6500 Epicurious dessert recipes comes from a static data file located behind the Kaggle paywall.
 As a result, the file can only be downloaded manually from https://www.kaggle.com/keytarrockstar/dessert-flavor-combinations.
 The file, originally named recipes.csv, was renamed *desserts.csv* to avoid mixing it up with the second dataset used for this project.
-In case users want to avoid downloading data from Kaggle, his dataset is saved in the data/external/rawData directory of the app.
+In case users don't have a Kaggle account, this dataset is saved in the data/external/rawData directory of the app.

 3. Run the data ingestion script
-    -This script performs a variety of data ingestion functions.
-First, it downloads the second dataset of 30,000 Epicurious recipes from its static public location on the internet.
+    - This script performs a variety of data ingestion functions.
+First, it downloads the second dataset of 30,000 Epicurious recipes from its static public URL.
 Then, it decompresses that large dataset and saves it under the name *epicurious-recipes.json* to the data/external/rawData directory, along with the first dataset.
-Finally, the script establishes an S3 connection and uploads both datasets to an S3 bucket.
-This script is located in the src directory, under the name *dataPipeline.py* -Verify that you are in the root of the directory and build the docker image.
-The image is named "pipeline" (Note: the same image will be used in step 4)
+Finally, the script establishes an S3 connection and uploads both datasets to the same S3 bucket.
+This script is located in the src directory, under the name *dataPipeline.py*
+    - Verify that you are in the root of the directory and build the docker image.
+The image is named "pipeline" Note that the same Docker image will be used in step 4.
     ```bash
         docker build -t pipeline .
     ```